CrudePixels/Goonopticon/README.md

 # Goonopticon - Pod Awful Timestamps

 A powerful browser extension for timestamping YouTube videos with advanced group, tag, and note management capabilities.
-Built for the PodAwful and the cult.
+Built for PodAwful and the cult.

 ## Features